exepulveda/gslib2.0/README.md

 * kt3d
 * sgsim

 We acknowledge the original authors of the GSLIB.
-We base this new version of GSLIB on the GSLIB version from 1996, which license is in the file LICENSE_original.txt
+We base this new version on the GSLIB version from 1996, which license is in the file LICENSE_original.txt